 Please Donate to Support Scholarships to Tech Trek

-AAUW OML will be selecting another round of Tech Trekkers in the spring of 2017.
+AAUW-OML will be selecting six more Tech Trek campers in the spring.
 The cost is $1000 to send each girl to camp.
-If you would like to make a donation to Tech Trek, send your check—made out to AAUW-OML Community Outreach Fund with Tech Trek written in the check memo line—to AAUW OML Treasurer, 2914 Fyne Drive, Walnut Creek, CA 94598 Here is a link for a donation form.
+If you would like to make a donation to Tech Trek, send your check—made out to AAUW-OML Community Outreach Fund with Tech Trek written in the check memo line—to AAUW-OML Treasurer, 2914 Fyne Drive, Walnut Creek, CA 94598 Here is a link for a donation form.

 - Read about recent attendance at Stanford Grace Hopper Tech Trek Camp